Center for Public Integrity: 1989–2004

 CPI was founded on March 30, 1989, by Charles Lewis, a former producer for ABC News and CBS News 60 Minutes.
 By the late 1980s Lewis observed that fewer resources—time, money and space—were being invested in investigative reporting in the United States by established news outlets and major publications.

-In his book entitled 935 Lies: The Future of Truth and the Decline of America's Moral Integrity Lewis recounted how he recruited two trusted journalists, Alejandro Benes and Charles Piller—whom he had met through his television work— to serve on the board of directors of the nascent CPI.
 All three had grown dissatisfied with what was being done in the name of investigative journalism by established news organizations.
 They chose the name Public Integrity as a way of underscoring the "ultimate purpose of investigative journalism" which is "to hold those in power accountable and to inform the public about significant distortions of the truth."
-In their tenth anniversary Annual Report Piller described their first meetings in their "Boardroom—the cheap seats at the Baltimore Orioles game.

 In May 1990, Lewis used the money he had raised and his house as collateral to open an 1800 sqft office in Washington, D.C.
 In its first year, the CPI's budget was $200,000.
 In 1996, CPI launched its first website, although CPI did not begin to publish reports online until 1999.

 In August 2000 the CPI published a story entitled "Cheney Led Halliburton to Feast at Federal Trough: State Department Questioned Deal With Firm Linked to Russian Mob", in which the authors argued that while Dick Cheney was CEO of Halliburton—from 1995 to 2000—the company received "$3.8 billion in federal contracts and taxpayer-insured loans".

 In 2001, Global Integrity, an international project, was launched to systematically track and report on openness, accountability and the rule of law in various countries.
 It has since been incorporated independently.

 In 2004, CPI's The Buying of the President book was on The New York Times Best Seller list for three months.